Kathleen Dorsett

 Kathleen Dorsett (born July 2, 1974) is a former Neptune, New Jersey schoolteacher who was convicted of the August 2010 murder of her ex-husband, Stephen Moore, in May 2013.
-Her father, Thomas Dorsett, also pled guilty to the murder, and Dorsett's mother, Lesley Dorsett, a former member of the Ocean Township Board of Education, pleaded guilty to conspiracy to commit murder in 2013.
+Her father, Thomas Dorsett, also pleaded guilty to the murder, and her mother, Lesley Dorsett, a former member of the Ocean Township Board of Education, pleaded guilty to conspiracy to commit murder in 2013.
 The case made headlines across New Jersey and throughout the United States.

 Background

 Kathleen Dorsett, a kindergarten and third grade teacher at the Gables School in Neptune Township, New Jersey, and Stephen Moore, a salesman at a local Honda dealership, and former speed skater, married in June 2007.
 The following year, Kathleen gave birth to the couple's only daughter, Elizabeth.
 Shortly after though, the couple began disagreeing about how to best care for their daughter.
 Eventually the couple began divorce proceedings and a custody battle ensued.
 The divorce was later finalized in June 2010, with Kathleen receiving primary physical custody.

 After the divorce, Kathleen's parents, Thomas and Lesley Dorsett, planned to move to Florida with their daughter Kathleen and her daughter.
 However, the couple would have had to help Stephen Moore move there too, so he could have access to their daughter.
 This would require Thomas Dorsett providing financial assistance to Moore for the first six months following the move.